kr1/charun/README.md

 1.  **dependencies**

     you need to have python and the [twisted](http://twistedmatrix.com/trac/wiki/Documentation) framework installed. furthermore, you need a [couchdb](http://couchdb.apache.org/) instance to write to.
-    And if you want to run the tests you need the [Mock module](http://python-mock.sourceforge.net/).
+    And if you want to run the tests you need the [Mock module](http://python-mock.sourceforge.net/) and the [unittest2 module](http://pypi.python.org/pypi/unittest2/).

 2.  **Run**